Jupiter's Metastable Companions: Details on Dynamical Integrations

-We used the Small Body Dynamics Tool (SBDynT) (\url{https://github.com/small-body-dynamics/SBDynT}) to query the JPL Horizons Small Body Database Browser to obtain the orbit and covariance matrix of each small body in our data set, including for the best-fit orbit and 999 clones of each object within the orbital uncertainty region.
-SBDynT then queries Horizons for the value of $GM$ associated with each orbit and converts the best-fit and clone keplerian orbits to heliocentric cartesian positions and velocities.
+After querying the JPL Horizons Small Body Database Browser\footnote{\url{https://ssd.jpl.nasa.gov/tools/sbdb_query.html}} to obtain the 11,581 near-Jupiter objects in our sample set and then using the Small Body Dynamics Tool\footnote{\url{https://github.com/small-body-dynamics/SBDynT}} to obtain the best-fit orbit and 999 clones within the orbital uncertainty region of each object, the SBDynT then queries Horizons for the value of $GM$ associated with each orbit and converts the best-fit and clone keplerian orbits to heliocentric cartesian positions and velocities.
 This produced a set of 1000 ``clones" (best-fit orbit and 999 clones) for each of our 11,581 objects, totaling $\simeq11.6$ million state vectors.
 Each object's set of 1000 clones were for a non-user-determined epoch associated with the Horizons-generated covariance matrix for a given object.
 In order to generate a set of planetary positions and velocities to be used for numerically integrating each object's clone set, we then used the SBDynT to obtain the heliocentric position and velocity of Venus--Neptune at the corresponding epoch from JPL Horizons via its web API request.